Could not say no to Pulwama terrorists, they were armed and dangerous

 The NIA has identified the lady as Ishna Jan, 23.
 The NIA alleges that the house that belongs to her father Tariq Ahmed Shah was used by the suicide bomber, Adil Ahmed Dar.

 Accused Insha Jan, facilitated the terrorists at their home and provided food and other logistics during their stay on more than 15 occasions for 2-4 days each time, in their house during the year 2018-2019.

+Ishna Jan, the 23 year old lady who provided food and logistics to Pulwama bomber

 Initial interrogation has revealed that Insha Jan was in constant touch with Mohd.
 Umar Farooq, Pakistani IED maker and was in communication with him over telephone and other social media applications.

-Ishna Jan, the 23 year old lady who provided food and logistics to Pulwama bomber

 Tariq Ahmed Shah facilitated all the terrorists at his house for sheltering and for planning of the heinous attack on the CRPF convoy.

 His house was also used by the above mentioned terrorists for preparing and recording of video of Fidayeen Adil Ahmed Dar, which was released by Jaish-e-Mohammad soon after the Pulwama attack.

 Tariq's wife, Naseema said that the terrorists visited their home, but they were unable to say no as they were armed.
 I requested them to leave, but they refused, she also said.
 Once my husband even fled from home.

 The terrorists, who were armed however said that they would stay only one night.

 This development comes in the backdrop of the NIA last week arrested an Over Ground Worker (OWG) identified as a Shakir Bashir Magrey, a resident of Kakapora, Pulwama, Jammu and Kashmir.

 Bashir a furniture shop owner is accused of providing shelter to the suicide bomber, Adil Ahmad Dar.

 He is also accused of providing logistics to the bomber.
 The Pulwama attack had claimed the lives of 40 CRPF jawans.

 It was in the year 2018 that Bashir was introduced to Dar by a Pakistani terrorist, Mohammad Umar Farooq.
 During his interrogation, he said that on numerous occasions he had collected arms, ammunition and cash and delivered it to those involved in the Pulwama attack.

 He also said that he had harboured Dar and Farooq in his house from 2018 onwards until the attack that took place in February 2019.
 He assisted them in the preparation of the Improvised Explosive Devices, he also revealed.

+His shop is located near Lethpora bridge, and as advised by Mohammad Umar, he started conducting reconnaissance of the movement of CRPF convoy on Jammu-Srinagar Highway in January 2019, and informed Mohammad Umar and Adil Ahmad Dar about it.

 Father-daughter duo arrested by NIA in connection with Pulwama attack

-His shop is located near Lethpora bridge, and as advised by Mohammad Umar, he started conducting reconnaissance of the movement of CRPF convoy on Jammu-Srinagar Highway in January 2019, and informed Mohammad Umar and Adil Ahmad Dar about it.
 Further, he was also involved in modifying the Maruti Eeco car and fitting the IED in it in early February,2019.

 During investigation, the make, model and number of the car used in the attack was quickly ascertained by NIA to be a Maruti Eeco car through forensic examination of the tiny remnants of the car, which were seized from the spot during extended searches.
 This has been corroborated by accused Shakir Bashir Magrey.

 The explosives used in the attack were determined to be Ammonium Nitrate, Nitro- Glycerin and RDX through forensic investigation.
 Investigation has also confirmed the identity of the suicide bomber to be Adil Ahmad Dar through DNA matching with that of his father.

 Other key terrorists involved in the attack have been found to be Muddasir Ahmad Khan, (JeM's Divisional Commander of South Kashmir killed in an operation by security forces on 11-03-2019) Pakistani terrorists viz.
 Muhammad Umar Farooq and IED expert Kamran, (both killed on 29-03-2019) the owner of the car viz.
 Sajjad Ahmad Bhat r/o Marhama, Anantnag (killed on 16-06-2019) and Qari Yassir, JeM's Commander for Kashmir (killed on 25-01-2020).